The Girl in a Swing (1988 film): Development

 Gordon Hessler first heard about the project while in Yugoslavia directing The Misfit Brigade for producer Just Betzer who owned the rights to the Richard Adams novel The Girl in a Swing.
 Betzer offered Hessler the opportunity to direct and Hessler was so enthused he also agreed to write the screenplay as well as he felt the existing script deviated too far from the novel.
 In order to maintain the integrity of the source novel, Hessler worked very closely with Adams in an unofficial capacity during the writing process giving Hessler advice and insight on how to translate the page to screen.
 With Adams' blessing, Hessler deviated slightly from the books ending as Hessler didn't believe they could adequately delve into the substance of the books final chapters effectively within the context of a film.

+Filming

+The film was shot in Denmark, England and Florida.

 Post-production

 After screening Hessler's directors cut which Adams loved, the film's distributor J&M Entertainment felt the film was too long and ordered Hessler cut the film down.
 One further change requested by J&M was that the ending spell out explicitly Karin's guilty secret, in contrast to the book which only gave a subtle implication.
 Further cuts were ordered by the U.S. distributor Miramax which sent Hessler a list of eight scenes they wanted removed from the film.
 While most of the Miramax cuts removed brief scenes and bits of dialogue that help foreshadow later events, a more damaging removal was the opening sequence of Alan following an unseen girl’s voice to the swing, setting up the tale of his supernatural beguilement.
 As a result of the cuts, Meg Tilly who plays Karin in the film, refused to promote it upon release.
 Following its theatrical run, Hessler tried to convince Miramax to release the original version on home video by promoting it as the "uncut version", Miramax instead added narration by Rupert Frazer that voiced the inner thoughts of his character, Alan, which was seen as forced and unnatural while also revealing the nature of the mystery within the first 10 minutes.